 Instructions

-- Cook on LOW for 4–5 hours or HIGH for 2–3 hours
+- Low: Cook for 4–5 hours

 Video